 - offence provisions.

-Discussion questions are included as guidance.
-They are not intended to limit the scope of responses.
+Discussion questions were included as guidance.
+They were not intended to limit the scope of responses.

-We also welcome views on any other areas that stakeholders consider may address the impact of coronavirus, including the impact that it has had on unincorporated businesses such as sole traders and partnerships.
+We also welcomed views on any other areas that stakeholders consider may address the impact of coronavirus, including the impact that it has had on unincorporated businesses such as sole traders and partnerships.

 Download the discussion paper

 We received 39 submissions from a wide variety of stakeholders including small business and consumer advocates, peak industry associations, insolvency practitioners and individuals.